 A strange title, perhaps, but this is something that should be noted as this blog draws to a close.
 Reasons cited to actually hate PHP include rampant vulnerabilities, terrible syntax, insecure code policies, and poor documentation.
 Others are inconsistent coding, and the frequency of terrible PHP coders [7,8,9].
 One source states “php references will damage your brain” …

-To be fair – yes, PHP is a quirky language.
+To be fair – yes, this language is a bit quirky.
 There are redundant pieces (Two built in functions, “exit” and “die”, do virtually the same thing).
-There are parts here and there that don’t work logically.
-PHP and prior revisions are built on compressing many functions into a single location and making them work.
-Some of the aforementioned “problems with PHP” such as terrible coders can be fixed simply by learning PHP properly.
+There are parts here and there that don’t work logically. and prior revisions have been built on compressing many functions into a single location and making them work.
+Some of the aforementioned “problems with PHP” such as terrible coders can be fixed simply by learning this language properly.
 Yes, it is very easy to make insecure code.
 A coder must learn to know and check off every point that can go wrong.
 Otherwise, something will inevitably go wrong.
 It is simple enough to code insecurely.
 It’s quite another matter to make it (almost) completely secure.

 - Adopt best practices in Animation

 - Educate our clients in basic web design 101 and the process.